endurain/enreviews/readme.md

 This WordPress plugin uses the GMB API to pull in reviews.

-This project was bootstrapped with [Create Guten Block](https://github.com/ahmadawais/create-guten-block).

 Below you will find some information on how to run scripts.

->You can find the most recent version of this guide [here](https://github.com/ahmadawais/create-guten-block).

 ## 👉  `npm start`
 - Use to compile and run the block in development mode.